 In the group, treated with diazinon, the activity of Catalase, Superoxide Dismutase (SOD), Glutathione Peroxidase (GP), Glutathione-S-Transferase (GST), and Glutathione Reductase (GR) was decreased.
 While the serum level of the enzymes likes Aminotransferases (ALAT, and ASAT), Phosphatases and Lactase Dehydrogenase (LD) were found to be decreased.

-Selenium is an essential trace dietary element having the ability to scavenge free radicals and protects the cellular environment from the oxidative damage.
+Selenium is an essential trace of a dietary element having the ability to scavenge free radicals and protects the cellular environment from the oxidative damage.
 It protects the structure and function of the proteins, DNA, and chromosomes from oxidative injury.
-However, it also causes or stimulates the expression of other biologically active compounds like Glutathione Peroxidase (GP) and Glutathione-S-Transferase (GST) etc.
+However, it also causes or stimulates the expression of other biologically active compounds like Glutathione Peroxidase (GP) and Glutathione-S-Transferase (GST), etc.

 In conclusion, selenium has many beneficial effects.
 It is an antioxidant and can alleviate the toxicity of the organophosphates like diazinon by itself as well as by expressing some of the most common antioxidant enzymes.

 Reference: Journal of Trace Elements in Medicine and Biology